bghani/bghani.github.io/_pages/teaching.md

 ## mentorship
 <br>

+- 2024 - Supervising Syed Aadam Ahmad on his masters thesis in which he will develop a species recognition ML-algorithm for the breeding birds of Kashmir.

 - 2023 - Co-supervised Drew Priebe ([Tilburg University](https://www.tilburguniversity.edu)) on his BSc thesis titled: “Efficient speech detection in environmental audio using acoustic recognition and model distillation”.

 - 2023 - Co-supervised six students from [HvA Amsterdam](https://www.hva.nl) on their project on automated audio classification titled: [“Sing A Song”](https://vriesn23.dev.hihva.nl/aai-naturalis-1/) through [ARISE](https://www.arise-biodiversity.nl).